intelops/capten/README.md

 ##### verification of cluster creation

-Verify the cluster creation process by checking whether the kubeconfig is created or not under [config](https://github.com/intelops/capten/tree/main/config) directory.And also you can verify by checking [capten-lb-endpoint.yaml](https://github.com/intelops/capten/blob/main/config/capten-lb-endpoint.yaml) updated with load balancer ip(incase of azure) and hostname(incase of aws) .If the kubeconfig is created,export the kubeconfig and check the status of node by using below command.
+Verify the cluster creation process by checking whether the kubeconfig is created or not under [config](https://github.com/intelops/capten/tree/main/config) directory.And also cluster creation can be verified by checking [capten-lb-endpoint.yaml](https://github.com/intelops/capten/blob/main/config/capten-lb-endpoint.yaml) updated with load balancer ip(incase of azure) and hostname(incase of aws) .If the kubeconfig is created,export the kubeconfig and check the status of node by using below command.

 * sample command for exporting kubeconfig